heseltime/SWK5-review-2/README.md

 ## SWK 5 Review the 2nd: Practical Code Examples Focus 🤯 (C# and .NET)

-`Using` .ipynbs in concunction with **Polyglot Notebooks** (just install the Visual Studio Code extension to run these) - topic selection according to an exam checklist.
+`Using` .ipynbs in concunction with **Polyglot Notebooks** (just install the Visual Studio Code extension to run these) - topic selection according to an exam checklist (Hagenberg).